Trinity Church, Perth: Second church building

+Third church building

 On 4 August 1892, the proposal was put that a new church be constructed, in front of the existing one, at a proposed cost of £5,100, with the erection of an adjoining suite of offices to fund the building of the church.
 This was accepted and Trinity Church was dedicated in December 1893 and opened in 1894.
 The plans and specifications were prepared by Henry Trigg and the contractors were Bunning Brothers at a contract price of £6,100.
 The design for the new church provided accommodation for 750 people on the ground floor and for 100 in the galleries.
 Additional funds of £500 were budgeted for furnishings, and £500 for an organ.
 The new building was designed for the minister's voice to be heard from every part of it.
 The church was to have been furnished with chairs, but owing to the slope in the floor, locally crafted pews were substituted.
 The foundation stone for Trinity Church was laid by Governor William Robson on 22 March 1893.
 Dr Bevan from the Collins Street Congregational Church, Melbourne came to Perth to conduct the opening services.
-The ceremony was attended by Sir John and Lady Forrest, Sir James Lee Steere, Alexander Forrest (Mayor of Perth) and a crowd of the leading citizens of Perth and Fremantle.
+The ceremony was attended by John and Lady Forrest, James Lee Steere, Alexander Forrest (Mayor of Perth) and a crowd of the leading citizens of Perth and Fremantle.
 John Forrest proclaimed that such "..a magnificent building would be an ornament to the principal street of the city.
 Such an undertaking showed that the people were progressing materially and morally and that progress was the order of the day."

 The Church also commissioned a two-storey office building, Trinity House, adjacent to the new church building and facing St Georges Terrace, at a cost of £1,500.
 In 1900, Trinity Hall was renovated at a cost of £130.

 In 1904, a double-storey building known as the Guild Rooms, containing a caretaker's cottage and gymnasium, was constructed at the rear of the office building for £1,637.